RRoggia/rroggia.github.io/notes/accelerate.md

 *Which* capabilities to focus varies.
 But, it's not because of age and technology, because or developers or operations doing deployments.

-It's astonishingly to see the gap between high performers that are applying devops with those that aren't.
+It's astonishingly to see the gap between high performers that are applying DevOps with those that aren't.
 It was never about stability or speed.
 By adding quality in the process you achieve both.

 ## Chapter 2 - Measuring Performance